arnolda2/CS410-Final-Project/README.md

 # NBA Shot Search Engine

-A natural language search engine for NBA shots, visualized on a half-court map.
+A natural language search engine for NBA shots, visualized on a court map.
 Hosted  on GitHub Pages.

 Github Pages link: https://arnolda2.github.io/CS410-Final-Project/ Might take a minute to load the data on to the github pages site.

-## Features

--   **Natural Language Search:** Search for shots using plain English (e.g., "Curry corner 3", "LeBron dunk", "Lillard 30ft").
--   **Interactive Shot Chart:** Visualizes made/missed shots on an accurate NBA half-court using D3.js.
--   **Player Filtering:** Smart autocomplete dropdown to filter shots by specific players (e.g., distinguish between Steph Curry and Seth Curry).
--   **Client-Side Search:** Powered by `minisearch`, running entirely in the browser with no backend server required.
--   **Efficient Data Loading:** Uses compressed JSON (`.json.gz`) and `DecompressionStream` to load ~200MB of shot data in seconds.
--   **UI:** Built with React, TypeScript, and Tailwind CSS v4.

 ## Project Structure